The function of Network Switch –

 Layer 2 switching is hardware-based, it uses the host’s Media Access Control (MAC) address.
 Switches use Application Specific Integrated Circuits (ASIC) to build and maintain filter tables.

-Switches process faster than Routers, instead use the hardware address defined at the Data Link (MAC) layer to decide whether to forward or discard the frame, unlike Router which works on Layer 3 and uses the destination IP address for forwarding packets.
+The function of Switche process faster than Routers, instead use the hardware address defined at the Data Link (MAC) layer to decide whether to forward or discard the frame, unlike Router which works on Layer 3 and uses the destination IP address for forwarding packets.

 Uses Layer 2 switching for network connectivity and network segmentation (each port is a separate collision domain).